-- Content items: Converted to Ultra documents—some loss of formatting to text and files that you added in the editor may occur
+- Content items are converted to Ultra documents—some loss of formatting to text and files that you added in the editor may occur

-- File attachments: Attachments are grouped together in alphabetical order at the end of the content
+- File attachments are grouped together in alphabetical order at the end of the content

-- Assignments, including group assignments: Converted to Ultra assignments, with attempt data, submissions, and grades removed during conversion.
-Assignments with maximum points that contain decimal places: the points possible value is truncated and rounded down to the nearest whole number.
+- Assignments with maximum points that contain decimal places > the points possible value is truncated and rounded down to the nearest whole number

-- Tests: Converted to Ultra tests with only the Essay, Fill in the Blank, Fill in Multiple Blanks, Matching, Multiple Choice, Multiple Answer, and True/False question types supported at this time.
+- Tests are converted with only the Calculated Formula, Essay, Fill in the Blank, Fill in Multiple Blanks, Matching, Multiple Choice, Multiple Answer, and True/False question types supported at this time

 - Attempt data and submissions are removed during conversion

-- Maximum points or question point values containing a decimal are truncated and rounded down to the nearest whole number.
+- Maximum points or question point values that contain a decimal are truncated and rounded down to the nearest whole number

 - Original questions pools are converted to Ultra question banks and appear on the Reuse Questions page